 We provide members with standby letters of credit (also referred to herein as letters of credit) to support obligations to third parties to facilitate residential housing finance, community lending, to achieve liquidity, and for asset-liability management purposes.
 In particular, members often use letters of credit as collateral for deposits from federal and state governmental agencies.
 Letters of credit are generally available for terms up to 20 years or for a one year term renewable annually.
 If we are required to make payment for a beneficiary's draw, these amounts either must be reimbursed by the member immediately or may be converted to an advance.
-Our underwriting and collateral requirements for letters of credit are the same as the underwriting and collateral requirements for letters of credit at sock purchase requirements.
+Our underwriting and collateral requirements for letters of credit are the same as the underwriting and collateral requirements for advances.
+Letters of credit are not subject to activity capital stock purchase requirements.
 If any advances were to be made in connection with these standby letters of credit, they would be made under the same standards and terms as any other advance.
 For more details on our letters of credit see Note 17 - Commitments and Contingencies to the financial statements.